-- Presentation booklet, containing 3 different Initial Assessment Passages and 10 different Progress Monitoring Passages from which students read during the test
+- Presentation booklet, containing three different Initial Assessment Passages and 10 different Progress Monitoring Passages from which students read during the test

-- Fifteen Progress Monitoring Passages Record Forms, sufficient for 15 students.
-The form includes an area to manually chart a student’s progress
+- 15 Progress Monitoring Passages Record Forms (including an area to manually chart a student’s progress)

 Please note: Both the Initial Assessment Passages Record Forms and the Progress Monitoring Passages Record Forms can only be used once and will need to be replaced once the Forms provided in the Kit have been used.